nbalepur/text-fact-transfer/README.md

 The `evaluate` folder contains the scripts to evaluate the generated text.
 The folder is organized as follows:
 * `evaluate/nli_eval.py`: Run the "Natural Language Inference - Entailment" metric
-* `evaluate/output_similarity_eval.py`: Run the output similarity metrics
+* `evaluate/output_similarity_eval.py`: Run the output similarity metrics FactCC can be calculated by following the instructions [here](https://github.com/salesforce/factCC).